dsc-courses/dsc10-2024-sp/syllabus.md

 First and foremost, you will need access to a computer (or tablet with a keyboard) and a stable internet connection to participate in this course.
 UCSD has a [Laptop Lending Program](https://basicneeds.ucsd.edu/forms/library-laptop-lending-program/index.html) which may be helpful, but you should also contact us if you have any concerns about access to technology.
-Most students bring a computer to lecture, and a computer or tablet will be necessary to attend the extra practice sessions.
+Most students bring a computer to lecture, and a computer or tablet will be necessary for discussion sections.
 All course content will be linked from this website, but there are a few additional platforms that you'll need to access: